 I'm less interested in the slow-cooking function in most multi-cookers, but I tested these out anyway.

-Here's the good news: Every single pressure cooker, whether stovetop or electric, from the least expensive (the Presto 8-Quart Stainless Steel Pressure Cooker) to the priciest (the Breville Fast Slow Pro), made good food in a fraction of the time it would take to make the same dish in a standard pot.
+Here's the good news: Every single pressure cooker, whether stovetop or electric, from the least expensive (the Presto 8-Quart Pressure Cooker) to the priciest (the Breville Fast Slow Pro), made good food in a fraction of the time it would take to make the same dish in a standard pot.
 That said, many multi-cookers in particular had interfaces or design flaws that detracted from the overall experience.

 Here are the ones that stood out above their peers.

 The Best Electric Pressure/Multi-Cooker: The Breville Fast Slow Pro